-Octopus is one of the largest superyachts in the world and also one of the most secretive, that is until she was put up for sale earlier this year.
-Now under new ownership, she joins the charter market for the first time and will embark on a two year round-the-world tour beginning in January 2022.
-To mark the occasion, charter broker Camper & Nicholsons has released a handful of images offering a rare glimpse on board this mighty vessel.
+Octopus is one of the largest superyachts in the world and also one of the most secretive, that is until she was put up for sale last year.
+Now under new ownership and available for charter, she embarked on a two-year round-the-world tour at the end of 2021 starting in the Galapagos Islands.

 Commissioned by Microsoft co-founder Paul Allen, Octopus was built in steel by German yard Lürssen and delivered in 2003.
-At the time of her launch, she was easily the largest explorer yacht ever built and heralded a new era of superyachts built to travel far and wide, equipped with scientific and research equipment and all the little (and not-so-little) luxuries expected of a vessel of this size.
+At the time of her launch, she was easily the largest explorer yacht ever built and heralded a new era of superyachts built to travel to the ends of the earth, equipped with scientific and research equipment and all the little (and not-so-little) luxuries expected of a vessel of this size.
 With exterior design by Espen Øino and interiors penned by Jonathan Quinn Barnett, Octopus remains, to this day, one of the most impressive yachts on the water.

 Her ice-class 1A steel hull means she can travel further than most while her two helipads allow guests to be whisked to shore for polar expeditions on land.
 Since her delivery, Octopus has explored the coast of Antarctica, traversed the Northwest Passage and even discovered the wrecks of long-lost WW2 battleships off the Philippines.